 If you’ve recently graduated as a health coach, you’ve got to focus on a clear niche market.

-For health coaches, having a niche for marketing purposes makes great sense.
+For any health coach, having a niche for marketing purposes makes great sense.
 It’s far easier to market your practice if you understand who you’re speaking to in your marketing materials.
-It’s also far easier to grow your practice if you’re doing the kind of healing work, with the kind of people you were meant to heal, each day.
+It’s also far easier to grow your practice when focusing on a certain health coach specialization and doing the kind of healing work, with the kind of people you were meant to heal, each day.

-Your Niche Market is Not The Same as Having A Specialization
+Your Niche Market is Not The Same as Having A Health Coach Specialization

 Health coaching is a much newer role within healthcare.
 Board certification is completed through The International Consortium for Health & Wellness Coaching (ICHWC.org) who now have clear continuing education requirements.